pythontime/tac-live_terraform_3_30_23/lab-01/01-instructions.md

   https://marketplace.visualstudio.com/items?itemName=4ops.terraform

-## (Optional) Install the Vim Terraform Module
+## (Optional) Install a Vim Module
-If you use Vim, you might want this module:
+If you use Vim, you might want to consider the HashiVim Terraform module:

 https://github.com/hashivim/vim-terraform